simcesplatform/simulation-tools/README.md

             - Similar to ResultMessage but only requires the SimulationId and Timestamp attributes
         - `ExampleMessage`
             - Child class of AbstractResult
-            - Not to be used in the actual simulation components but made as an example for a message type that uses [Quantity block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+block) and [Time series block](https://wiki.eduuni.fi/display/tuniSimCES/Time+series+block) as the attribute value types.
+            - Not to be used in the actual simulation components but made as an example for a message type that uses [Quantity block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+block), [Quantity array block](https://wiki.eduuni.fi/display/tuniSimCES/Quantity+array+block) and [Time series block](https://wiki.eduuni.fi/display/tuniSimCES/Time+series+block) as the attribute value types.
     - Common methods for all message classes:
         - `__init__` (constructor)
             - Takes in all the arguments as defined in the wiki pages for the message.